gadm/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 * `columnsToAggregateBy` - a logical vector of all the columns in the `extractedFeatureDataSet` besides "activityType" and "subjectID"

 * `tidyDataMeanSummary` - a data set representing the mean values of all the variables in `extractedFeaturesDataSet`, aggregated by "subjectID" and "activityType"

+## Tidy Data

+The final output file contains a mean value for every feature that has 'mean' or 'std' in its name.
+The mean value is calculated for every subject id/activity type pair.
+In order to keep the data tidy, the following steps were performed on the column names:
+1. 'mean' changes to 'Mean'.
+2. 'std' changes to 'Std'.
+3. '()' were removed.
+4. '-' were removed.